 A blind oracle functions as a virtual secure element.
 It holds the decryption mechanism to your wallet off-device, which makes Jade alone invulnerable to physical key extraction.
 This is unlike typical secure element devices which hold everything needed to extract your keys on the actual hardware device itself.

-You can decrypt your wallet by entering your PIN correctly on Jade and allowing your companion app to give you the decryption key via an encrypted channel.
-Jade is never connected to the internet or communicating with a blind oracle directly, and this process can even be done air-gapped via QR codes.
+You can decrypt your wallet by entering your PIN on Jade and allowing your companion app to give you the decryption key via an encrypted channel.
+Jade is never connected to the internet or communicating with a blind oracle directly, and you can even do this process air-gapped via QR codes.

 Do all hardware wallets communicate with online companion apps?

 Yes.
-Bitcoin runs on the internet and therefore its users are required to interact with the internet to send bitcoin transactions.
-Jade communicating with a companion app to retrieve the decryption key is no different than any other hardware wallet, who receive messages from an online app in order to fetch balances and show transaction details for confirmation on the device.
+Bitcoin runs on the internet and therefore its users are required to interact with the internet to send transactions.
+Jade's communication is no different than any other hardware wallet; it retrieves the decryption key by communicating with a companion app, which receive messages from an online app in order to fetch balances and show transaction details for confirmation on the device.

 A benefit of hardware wallets (including Jade) is that they are not connected to the internet directly and instead rely on their companion app to do this for them.